Tax Bills Now Available Online

 The Town of Easton Building Inspection Division & Code Enforcement Office is conducting a survey to gather information about our customer service.
 To help us with our efforts, please visit this link.

-A Public Hearing will be held on June 5th at 7:30pm in the Council Chambers concerning proposed changes to the Town of Easton Schedule of Fees.
+A Public Hearing will be held on July 175th at 7:30pm in the Council Chambers concerning proposed changes to the Town of Easton Zoning Ordinance concerning Fitness Centers/Health Spa/Figure Salon.
 For additional information, click on the links below.

 A Public Hearing will be held on June 5th at 7:45pm in the Council Chambers concerning proposed modification to the Waterside Village, Phase 2C Planned Unit Development (PUD).
 For additional information, click on the link below.